 Frowneys: Story, characterisation

-Sometimes a title can work as warning sign for a movie, exemplified when licorice, pizza or even vinyl records don't have much impact on story, setting or relationships.
-Paul Thomas Anderson writes and directs retro dramedy Licorice Pizza in addition to his with co-cinematographer duties (sharing the credit with Michael Bauman).
+Sometimes a title can work as a warning sign for a movie, exemplified when licorice, pizza or even vinyl records don't have much impact on story, setting or relationships.
+Paul Thomas Anderson writes and directs retro dramedy Licorice Pizza in addition to executing his co-cinematographer duties.
 In her first film role, Alana Haim stars as Alana, a photography assistant in her late 20s who on school picture day meets 15-year-old child actor Gary Valentine (Cooper Hoffman, also making his debut) who quickly develops a crush on Alana.
 The film follows their adventures, partnership and romantic developments in San Fernando Valley in 1973 as they try to make something more out of their lives.

 Considering that the two stars are both newcomers, it's quite a miracle that their acting is the one thing that shines in a film that otherwise has plenty of problems establishing anything compelling.
 Haim and Hoffman perfectly execute subtle looks and looking away while creating a natural banter between their characters.
 That is especially a miracle because Anderson's writing is often amateurishly poor, troubling for an accomplished filmmaker working with a $40 million budget.